HOW TO “GET BIG” ON INSTAGRAM – HOW I GOT 50K+ FOLLOWERS

 A theme can also mean a colour theme.
 For example, you could choose to only post neutral images, white images, etc., so that your feed looks uniform.
 Once you have picked your theme, don’t diverge from it.
 No one wants to see pictures of your cats or cousins if your theme is make-up, for example.

 You don’t necessarily need a professional camera for Instagram, but you do need to learn how to edit your images.
-Image editing is a whole other subject and I am not going to get into it in this post that much.
+There will always different editing styles that are trending and popular, so if you’re aiming for engagement, this is something that you should take into consideration.

 Know Your Audience – Use Data to Your Advantage